 1) The cacophony of inner voices

-Discernment is a perceptional skill that helps you recognize and sort what is going on within you and in your outer world.
+Discernment or Mindfulness is a perceptional skill that helps you recognize and sort what is going on within you and in your outer world.
 Developing this skill greatly assists in making good decisions.
 Many a bad decision occurs because we do not discern all of the elements of a situation.
 Discernment is also necessary for deciding what thoughts, or inner voices, to follow.
 When awake, there is a constant flow of inner voices.

 Within the temple of my consciousness,

 There’s one speaking compassion towards all,

 And one taking no stock other than self-protection calls.

 There’s one railing at the loneliness,

 There’s one who loves being a child of God,